madetech/blog/books/building_better_software_teams/01_communications/02_creating_communicative_environments.md

 ### Pair programming

-We discuss pair programming at length [here][pair-prog], but, in short, pair programming leads to stronger communication by encouraging each programmer to articulate their thought processes and engage in conversation about the best possible solution for the problem they're facing.
+We've discussed [pair programming at length][pair-prog], but, in short, pair programming leads to stronger communication by encouraging each programmer to articulate their thought processes and engage in conversation about the best possible solution for the problem they're facing.

 ### Whole team